Emilyaoc/mhc_alpha_project/README.md

 nextflow run main.nf -profile singularity
 ```

-If running the workflow on a mac with an apple silicon chip, adjust the command as follows:
+If running the workflow on a mac with an apple silicon chip, adjust the command to use appropriate profile as follows:
 ```
 nextflow run main.nf -profile docker,arm
 ```